Applied Biosciences (Cancer Biology) BSc (Hons)

 If you want specialist knowledge in cancer pathology, this is the degree for you.
-You'll investigate the progression of cancer, building on your in-depth knowledge of human biology and immunology.
-In your second and third year, you'll specialise your studies.
-You'll focus on the metabolic and cellular changes associated with cancer development and progression.
+You will investigate the progression of cancer, building on your in-depth knowledge of human biology and immunology.
+In your second and third year, you will specialise your studies.
+You will focus on the metabolic and cellular changes associated with cancer development and progression.
 We want you to understand cancer at a molecular level and use this knowledge to explore contemporary treatment options.
-If you're inquisitive and curious, you'll thrive with us.
+If you are inquisitive and curious, you will thrive with us.

 Our team of academic and technical staff will interact with you during and after your studies.
-They're passionate about helping you achieve your ambitions.
-While studying, you'll develop your scientific knowledge and employability.
+They are passionate about helping you achieve your ambitions.
+While studying, you will develop your scientific knowledge and employability.
 Our focus on transferable and multidisciplinary skills give you a range of employment options when you graduate.

 We give you the opportunity to take your learning to the next level with placements.
-Gain hands-on experience both at the University and in local industrial laboratories.
-We'll support you to organise short placements throughout your studies.
+Gain hands-on experience both at the university and in local industrial laboratories.
+We will support you to organise short placements throughout your studies.
 Alternatively, you can choose to take part in a year-long external placement in industry.

 Professional Skills for Biomedical Sciences - This module will develop your study skills, laboratory skills and professional skills to help you during your course and in future employment or studies.
 Topics include analysis of scientific data, report writing and some statistical analysis, plus how to undertake laboratory techniques safely and with precision.

 Human Anatomy and Physiology - You will study the organisation of the nervous system and endocrine control of cell function, plus the structure and function of the cardiovascular, pulmonary, musculoskeletal, gastrointestinal and the renal systems.